davidjerleke/embla-carousel/README.md

 Returns the slides as an array of element nodes.

 **`selectedIndex()`**
 Returns the current selected index.
 Each index contains multiple slides if `groupSlides` options is set to more than `1`.
-If `groupCells` is set to `1` each slide has its own index.
+If `groupSlides` is set to `1` each slide has its own index.
 Zero-based.

 **`previousIndex()`**
 Returns the previous selected index.
 Each index contains multiple slides if `groupSlides` options is set to more than `1`.
-If `groupCells` is set to `1` each slide has its own index.
+If `groupSlides` is set to `1` each slide has its own index.
 Zero-based.

 **`groupedIndexes()`**
 Returns an array of all slide indexes grouped into arrays according to the `groupSlides` option, i.e. if the total number of slides is `4` and `groupSlides` is set to `2`, it will return `[[0, 1], [2, 3]]`.